Puerto Salvador Allende, Nicaragua - Things to Do in Puerto Salvador Allende

 Top Things to Do in Puerto Salvador Allende

-Lake Nicaragua Boat Tours
+Lake Managua Boat Tours

 Traditional Fishing Experience

-Sunset Photography at the Lake Shore
+Sunset Viewing at the Port

 Getting There